Online Herpes Support Group for Women

 Please note: This is a psychoeducational support group and is not covered by insurance.

-I am currently scheduling screening appointments for the groups.
+I am currently scheduling screening appointments for the group.

-If you’re feeling drawn to this group and want to explore whether it’s a good fit, the next step is to schedule a free intake call.
+If you’re feeling drawn to this group and want to explore whether it may be a good fit, the next step is to schedule a free 30-minute intake call.

 Get a sense of whether this space feels right for you